r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 iopl=0         nv up ei ng nz na pe nc cs=0010  ss=0018  ds=002b  es=002b  fs=0053  gs=002b             efl=00050282
 ```

 This is not very useful by itself, but we can combine it with our failing instruction to get more information.

 ```
 Ntfs!NtfsCommonClose+0x7a8:
 fffff800`524853a8 48394208        cmp     qword ptr [rdx+8],rax ds:002b:00000000`00000008=????????????????
 ```

-The first number here is the instruction address (Arg2).
+The first number here is the instruction address (`Arg2`).
 The second number is the opcode, which is the instruction converted into a binary string to be sent to the CPU, it is not useful for our purposes.
-After the opcode is the instruction itself, cmp qword ptr [rdx+8], rax ds.
-If you are interested, this is x64 Assembly, meaning you could look this up by searching "cmp assembly" to get documentation on the cmp command.
-In most cases, the exact command is not important; what is important is knowing why this instruction would cause the bsod.
-What we are doing here is comparing the value of the rax register with "qword ptr [rdx+8]" which says 'find a qword (8 bytes) worth of information at the address stored in rdx+8'.
-The rax register is just a number; it is not important, it is the pointer that is not working.
-If you look at the context record, you will see "rdx=0000000000000000", and rdx+8 is just 0000000000000008, which is our incorrect memory address.
-At some point before this failing instruction, the rdx register was loaded with zeroes instead of a valid memory address.
-The rdx register would be loaded with information from another block of memory, however the address it was loaded from was empty instead of containing the data we were expecting.
-This can happen because the ram itself is bad and is starting to lose its ability to store information, or because there is an issue with the drive, and it failed to properly put the information into that block of memory.
+After the opcode is the instruction itself, `cmp qword ptr [rdx+8], rax ds`.

+If you are interested, this is x64 Assembly, meaning you could look this up by searching `"cmp assembly"` to get documentation on the `cmp` command.
+In most cases, the exact command is not important; what is important is knowing why this instruction would cause the BSOD.

+What we are doing here is comparing the value of the `rax` register with `"qword ptr [rdx+8]"` which says 'find a `qword` (8 bytes) worth of information at the address stored in `rdx+8`'.
+The `rax` register is just a number; it is not important, it is the pointer that is not working.

+If you look at the context record, you will see "`rdx=0000000000000000`", and `rdx+8` is just `0000000000000008`, which is our incorrect memory address.
+At some point before this failing instruction, the `rdx` register was loaded with zeroes instead of a valid memory address.
+The `rdx` register would be loaded with information from another block of memory, however the address it was loaded from was empty instead of containing the data we were expecting.

+This can happen because the RAM itself is bad and is starting to lose its ability to store information, or because there is an issue with the drive, and it failed to properly put the information into that block of memory.

 If this address were seemingly valid, this might be a bit flip which can happen for any number of reasons, including cosmic radiation, or it can be your antivirus misbehaving.
 If you are not using Windows Defender, uninstall the antivirus and see if the problem continues.
 If it does continue with the antivirus removed, you are left at the mercy of other dumps to have any clue what the issue is.

 Moving on to the stack.
 The stack of 0x1000007e is just a normal stack; there is nothing special to be aware of or look out for that you would not see in any other stack.
 Check out the section on how to read stacks for more information.

 ```
 fffff800`50617cab     : 00000000`0000007e ffffffff`c0000005 fffff800`524853a8 ffffd18b`0ea0d498 : nt!KeBugCheckEx
 fffff800`505cfb22     : fffff800`00000003 fffff800`502d6818 ffffd18b`0ea08000 ffffd18b`0ea0e000 : nt!PspSystemThreadStartup$filt$0+0x44